 Leo is right.

-Although, I didn’t ace the interview exactly as I would have liked, said the exact things I wish I had in retrospect, having perfect rehearsed answeres to each question, instead, I had done something just as great.
+Although, may not have said the exact things I wish I had in the video interview in retrospect nor did I have perfectly prepared and “rehearsed answers” to each of Mr. May’s questions, instead, I had done something just as great.
 Maybe, even greater.

 I had taught my children something.